craigbass76/pandoc_latex_template/README.md

 The funky stuff you see up at the beginning of this file actually translates into different things in the final document, mostly on the title page.

+If you're curious to read the whole story, I blogged about in [Convert Markdown to PDF with Pandoc and LaTeX](http://fossfolks.com/how-to/convert-markdown-to-pdf-with-pandoc-and-latex "Convert Markdown to PDF with Pandoc and LaTeX"), over at [fossfolks.com](http://fossfolks.com).

 ## How to

 Getting the environment set up involves installing a few packages.
 I've tested on Ubuntu and MacOS in Ubuntu, but the package names should be similar on different operating systems.
 Here's how I got the environment set up on my own machine.